argoproj/argo-workflows/docs/container-set-template.md

 > v3.3 and after

-You can set a `retryStrategy` to apply to all containers of a container set.

-This currently works differently from [retries](retries.md) for other template types.
-You can only set the `duration` between each retry and the total number of `retries`.
+You can set an inner `retryStrategy` to apply to all containers of a container set, including the `duration` between each retry and the total number of `retries`.

 See an example below: